452nd Air Mobility Wing: Post Cold War

 On 1 April 1993, the 445th Military Airlift Wing located at Norton Air Force Base, California, became the first associate wing to transition to a "unit-equipped" wing by taking ownership of its own aircraft and resources.
 In 1993, March was selected for realignment.
 The 445th MAW was transferred from Norton AFB, to March AFB.
 As part of the Air Force's realignment, one of March's two reserve units, the 445th Military Airlift Wing, was inactivated and its personnel and equipment transferred to the 452nd, which was redesignated the 452nd Air Mobility Wing on 1 April 1994.
 On 1 April 1996, March became March Air Reserve Base.
+In 2000 452 Maintenance won Best C141 Maintenance Unit, Best BPO in Airlift Rodeo 2000 at Pope AFB.
+The last Rodeo for C141 competition.
 In 2005, the wing retired its C-141 fleet.

 August 9, 2005 the wing received its first Boeing C-17 Globemaster III strategic airlifter, named "Spirit of California".
 This was the first of nine C-17s assigned to the 452nd, the wing became the first Air Force Reserve Command C-17 Globemaster III unit.